Codex

 Intro

-I'm Nancy, just another WordPress fan, wpforum AT sgtst.com.
+I'm Nancy, just another WordPress fan.

 I've been working with WordPress since March 2005, and have put up about a dozen sites.
 I'm looking at WordPress mainly as a content management system for small (even all-volunteer) nonprofit groups.